playstarpedro/playstarpedro/README.md

 ## HI!
 I'm Pedro 👋

-- 🌱 Currently studying Java
+- 🌱 Currently: searching for a new job
 - 📫 Contact me at: pedrosouza0079@gmail.com
 - 😄 Pronouns: he/him